[Ad – This post is in collaboration with Dulux.]

 The area around our window is obviously still really messy.
 We hope to replace the window soon and will then reinstate the architrave, which should give us a nice clean edge to set off the dark colour.

-We’re still kind of in shock, partly because this is by far the most daring decorating decision we’ve ever made and because we spontaneously decided to paint the room on a Friday evening.
-We then bought paint first thing Saturday (usually it takes us weeks to decide) and now we are so happy with our choice.
+We’re still kind of in shock, partly because this is by far the most daring decorating decision we’ve ever made but also because we spontaneously decided to paint the room on a Friday evening.
+We then bought rather bold paint colour first thing Saturday (usually it takes us weeks to decide) and now we are so happy with our choice.

 I guess it just goes to show that a daring design decision can be a good thing!

 What’s the most daring design decision you’ve ever made?
 Would you ever consider painting a room as dark as we have?
 Do you have a go-to, favourite colour for your walls that always seems to work?
 Do you have any tips on choosing a bold paint colour?
 Have you used the Dulux Visualizer App yet?
 What did you think of it?